 What does a travel photographer look for?
 Basically, you’d want a lens that gets everything done.
 You don’t want yourself to be carrying and changing a lot of lenses time and again.
 This saves you from a lot of hassle and also reduces the chances of you missing an important moment.
 Also, if you find yourself traveling to areas with challenging weather conditions, you’d want a lens that’s built to withstand such conditions.

 Canon addressed these issues with its amazing Canon EF 24-105mm f/4L IS II USM lens.
+This lens is considered one of the best lenses for travel photography.
 On the Canon 80D, it has an effective focal length of 38.4 – 168mm and has a constant aperture of f/4 throughout the zoom lens.
 With such a versatile zoom range, this lens is idle to shoot anything you throw at it when you’re out on your travel.

 The wider spectrum of the lens’ focal length is close to the popular 35mm focal length which has a perspective that’s just wide enough to capture the context of the shot.
 It’s wide, but not too wide on the crop sensor of the 80D.
 Yet, it manages to capture the essence of the story.
 And in case you need to reach out to your distant subject, the longer end of the lens does a pretty good job at it.